How to Find a Job in Australia

 Nowadays, everything is moving online, and this includes the recruitment sector.
 Australian employers post jobs on recruitment websites like Seek, Career One and Adzuna, and there is also an Australian version of the leading recruitment site Indeed.

-We recommend that you get yourself on LinkedIn and join the 12.6 million people and companies from Australia using it.
-The Business Insider reported in 2018 that there are over 10 million active job listings on the network, and the key to getting one of these jobs is to actively participate and engage with the network.
+We recommend that you get yourself on LinkedIn and join the 12.7 million people and companies from Australia using it.
+The Business Insider reported that there are over 10 million active job listings on the network, and the key to getting one of these jobs is to actively participate and engage with the network.
 You should like, comment on, and share LinkedIn items, update your profile with skills and career interests, and continuously connect with people.
 It has been identified that employee referrals on LinkedIn make it four times more likely for a recruiter to contact you, so connecting with employees from the companies you are interested in and asking for referrals is a useful step in your job search.

 Getting in touch with recruitment agencies is also useful, either through LinkedIn, Facebook, or their websites.
 They are very convenient as all you usually need to do is send them your CV, and they will then do the job searching for you.
 Even better, there are ones in Australia specialising in recruiting migrants, who will also guide you through the visa and settlement process, which include Konnecting, Austmigrate, and Australianskilledmigration, amongst others.